tumppis/recent-facebook-posts/readme.txt

 * [Contribute to the Recent Facebook Posts plugin on GitHub](https://github.com/dannyvankooten/wordpress-recent-facebook-posts)
 * Using MailChimp to send out email newsletters?
 You should [try MailChimp for WordPress](https://wordpress.org/plugins/mailchimp-for-wp/).
 * Want an unobtrusive conversion booster?
-Have a look at the [Scroll Triggered Boxes plugin](https://wordpress.org/plugins/scroll-triggered-boxes/).
+Have a look at the [Boxzilla pop-up plugin](https://wordpress.org/plugins/boxzilla/).
-* Check out more [WordPress plugins](https://dannyvankooten.com/wordpress-plugins/) by the same author
 * Follow [@DannyvanKooten](https://twitter.com/DannyvanKooten) or [@ibericode](https://twitter.com/ibericode) on Twitter.

 == Installation ==